-Lecture/Discussion Hours: 3 | Lab/Studio Hours: 0 Coordinating department: Physics and Astronomy.
+Lecture/Discussion Hours: 3 | Lab/Studio Hours: 0 • Coordinating department: Physics and Astronomy.
 Case studies of problems in computational science.
 Examples include molecular modeling, computational chemistry, stellar and planetary systems, thermodynamics, seismic modeling, geographic information systems, and atmospheric/oceanic circulation models.
 Solutions involve various computational tools and techniques.
-MINOR: FAMILY STUDIES, Liberal Arts (Code 487-401) The Interdisciplinary Family Studies Minor is designed to: (1) develop an understanding of the issues and problems confronting contemporary families from the anthropological, historical, psychological, religious, and sociological perspectives; (2) provide an interdisciplinary liberal arts base for those students who wish to pursue graduate study in the field of family studies; and (3) provide a knowledge of family studies that will foster the personal and social development of the individual student.
+MINOR: FAMILY STUDIES, Liberal Arts (Code 487-401) For advising, contact the Sociology Department.
+The interdisciplinary Family Studies Minor is designed to: (1) enhance students' understanding of the issues and problems confronting contemporary families from sociological, developmental, psychological, historical, religious, economic, and anthropologic perspectives; (2) examine the well-being of diverse individuals and families over the lifespan including the dynamic relations within families and the interaction between families and society; (3) provide an interdisciplinary liberal arts base for students who wish to pursue graduate study and careers working to improve the lives of individuals, families and communities; and (4) provide a knowledge of family studies that will foster personal and social development of the individual student.
 Twenty-four semester credits, including: